What ADA compliance actually requires

 We deliver four things:

-1. A full manual audit against WCAG 2.1 AA.
+- A full manual WCAG 2.1 AA review.
 Every page type, every interactive component, every form.
-Scanner findings verified by hand and expanded with what automation missed.

-2. A prioritized remediation plan that separates lawsuit-critical failures (the top five) from polish work.
-Most sites fix the top five first, cover 80% of the lawsuit risk, and work the remainder on a reasonable schedule.
+- A prioritized remediation plan that separates lawsuit-critical failures (the top five) from polish work.
+We clear the top five first, cover 80% of the lawsuit risk, and work the remainder on a reasonable schedule.

 One opinion, stated plainly: most sites fail the same five criteria.
 Fix those five before anything else.
 Anything that delays the top-five fix is the wrong priority.